jreisinger/checkip/README.md

 Checkip checks an IP address using various public services.
 It provides generic and security information in a quick and simple way.
-It can be run as a CLI tool or as JSON API.
+It can be run as a CLI tool or as JSON API server.

 <img src="checkip.png" width="800">